StenPaffen/AMS_feathers_in_focus/README.md

 # AMS_feathers_in_focus
 The repository  for the AML kaggle competition of group 24.
 Feathers in focus

-# AMS_feathers_in_focus
-The repository for the AML Kaggle competition of group 24.
-Feathers in focus.

 # Sources
 ## ResNet18 model
 ### Model Architecture & Transfer Learning